AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics-mobile-services/index.md

 <InlineAlert variant="warning" slots="text"/>

 Postbacks created from the Mobile Services interface are **not** supported.
 Please use a rule defined in the Data Collection UI with the Mobile Core extension to create a postback.
-[Signal extension and Rules Engine integration](../../resources/user-guides/signal-extension-and-rules-engine-integration.md).
-FIX LINK
+[Signal extension and Rules Engine integration](../user-guides/rules-engine-integration.md).

 <InlineAlert variant="warning" slots="text"/>